 While Glassdoor won’t give you the full picture, you will definitely see themes.
-I will tell you, I learned this lesson the hard way, the client I worked with who bullied me and my team had numerous reports of bullying on their Glassdoor page—now I always look first!
+I will tell you, I learned this lesson the hard way, the client I worked with who bullied me and my team, used foul language, and insulted their own teams had numerous reports of bullying on their Glassdoor page—now I always look first!

 Step 8: Check out what customers have to say about your potential clients.